 Tie-Downs: Choosing a trailer with adequate tie-downs is important to secure your boat during transport.
 Look for trailers with multiple tie-down points that are easy to access and use.

-How wide are most boat trailers?
+How wide is a boat trailer?

 How long is a 20-foot pontoon boat on a trailer?